AckimJnr/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type		# determines the type of file that iamafile is from /tmp dir 13-symbolic_link	#Creates symbolic link named __ls__ in current working dir to /bing/ls 14-copy_html		# copies .html files from current dir to parent dir that didnot exist in the parent dir or are newer versions
+12-file_type		# determines the type of file that iamafile is from /tmp dir 13-symbolic_link	#Creates symbolic link named __ls__ in current working dir to /bing/ls 14-copy_html		# copies .html files from current dir to parent dir that didnot exist in the parent dir or are newer versions 100-lets_move 		# moves all files beggining with uppercase letter to dir /tmp/u